-Interested in literature, U Atreya Sarma is into writing poetry, freelance editing, book-reviewing and translating.
-His poems and writings (articles, editorials, reviews, forewords, translations) mostly in English and a sprinkling in Telugu – have appeared in various print/online media and anthologies.
-A freelance editor with 18 years of experience, he is Chief Editor of the Muse India e-journal (www.museindia.com) since Nov 2016, having joined its team since Nov 2009; he was Editor (Fiction) up to Mar-Apr 2017 issue; he handled its News & Events column also up to Sep 2017; and continues to handle Reviews and Telugu Literature sections.
-His past editorship includes Bharatiya Pragna monthly and Cyberhood weekly.
+‘Atreya Sarma U’ – aka ‘U Atreya Sarma’ or ‘Uppaluri Atreya Sarma,’ hailing from Hyderabad, is a poet, freelance editor, book-reviewer and translator.
+A number of his poems and writings (articles, editorials, reviews, forewords, translations) mostly in English and a sprinkling in Telugu – have appeared in various print/online media and anthologies.
+A freelance editor since Jan 1997, he is Chief Editor of the Muse India e-journal (www.museindia.com) since Nov 2016, having joined its team since Nov 2009; he was Editor (Fiction) up to Mar-Apr 2017 issue; he handled its News & Events column also up to Sep 2017; and continues to handle Reviews and Telugu Literature sections.
+His past editorship includes two print journals – Bharatiya Pragna monthly and Cyberhood weekly.

 As a collaborator, he has composed in English the profiles of 132 modern Telugu Stalwarts for the bilingual book Marapuraani Maanikyaalu (2010) (with wordy & pictorial sketches in Telugu by BNIM, a noted writer & artist).